Review and sign transactions from a single secure screen with Ledger Flex™

 Bitcoin Wallets are Hierarchical Deterministic Wallets

-In the past, non-deterministic (ND) Bitcoin wallets used to generate random key pairs for receiving and changing addresses.
+In the past, non-deterministic (ND) Bitcoin wallets were used to generate random key pairs for receiving and changing addresses.
 However, they were not related to each other.
 This resulted in users having to write down every single private and public key individually.
 And store them somewhere safe–a logistical nightmare!

 Bitcoin Improvement Proposal 32 (BIP 32) provided the solution to this impracticality in 2013.
-In short, it introduced a hierarchical tree-like structure for wallets, wherein a random number called the entropy is the foundation, branching out into private keys for different cryptocurrencies.
-To clarify, the entropy is a very random number—one that is practically impossible to guess.
-An HD wallet uses this number to generate a near infinite number of private keys that all relate to that original number.
+In short, it introduced a hierarchical tree-like structure for wallets, wherein a random number called entropy is the foundation, branching out into private keys for different cryptocurrencies.
+To clarify, entropy is a very random number—one that is practically impossible to guess.
+An HD wallet uses this number to generate a near-infinite number of private keys that all relate to that original number.
 Plus, each public key is derived from a private key using a trapdoor function.
 That means it’s very easy for the private key to point to the public key, but nearly impossible for someone to work out your private key with the public key.

 Private key Bitcoin wallet operating diagram